madworx/netbeans-jemmy/README.md

 * We needed  to extend the  functionality of  the Jemmy library  for a Robot Framework / RemoteSwingLibrary project.

-* The  current Jemmy library  builds on  "any" JVM binary  target, but only seems to work (test suite from SwingLibrary) when built against 1.4 bytecode.
-Possibly some Java Reflection issues.
+* The original Jemmy library would only build with pre-Java-5 target.